samsura89/refrigeration_model/README.md

 The ipython notebooks in this repo show illustrate the the exploration and modelling, and the python scripts are used to automate the model building, and the actual prediction, for a given uuid and setpoint.

 # Usage
-    download the repo and run "python predict --uuid <uuid number> and --setpoint <setpoint>"
+ download the repo and run:

+        python predict --uuid <uuid number> and --setpoint <setpoint>

 # Assumptions/ Decisions:
 1. Model can have 2 coupled parts: predicting compressor being on durations, and and predicting door open lengths